bbauska/LFS170x/readme.md

 <h3>Web 3.0 - Internet of Value</h3>
 Characteristics of Web 3.0:<b/><b/>
-   - Community interaction.
+   - Community interaction.<b/>
-   - More connected, open, and intelligent.
+   - More connected, open, and intelligent.<b/>
-   - Distributed ledgers or blockchain technology, smart contracts, machine learning and artificial intelligence.
+   - Distributed ledgers or blockchain technology, smart contracts, machine learning and artificial intelligence.<b/>
-   - Identity and information will be held by the individual, breaking data silos.
+   - Identity and information will be held by the individual, breaking data silos.<b/>

 Bitcoin is the first widely accepted application for the Internet of Value (just as email was the first big application for the Internet of Information).